Neural equilibria for long-term prediction of nonlinear conservation laws: Introduction

 Nonlinear conservation laws are central to mathematical physics, governing the transport of conserved quantities such as mass, momentum, energy, charge, and vorticity.
 They arise across diverse systems, including fluid and plasma dynamics, astrophysics, and geophysical flows.
 Canonical examples include the Euler, magnetohydrodynamics, and shallow-water equations.
 Although these systems admit a compact formulation, their solutions can exhibit intricate structure: nonlinear fluxes generically produce steep gradients and shocks in finite time, even from smooth initial data.
 These singular features coexist with smooth phenomena such as rarefactions, contacts, and vortex layers, producing multiscale dynamics that are both mathematically subtle and computationally demanding.

 The accurate numerical approximation of such equations remains a long-standing challenge in physically relevant regimes.
 High-order methods must carefully balance accuracy and stability, while shock capturing typically requires nonlinear flux evaluations or Riemann solvers~\cite{leveque2002finite, toro2013riemann}.
 These difficulties intensify in under-resolved and high-dimensional regimes, where nonlinear structures interact across scales.
 Machine learning (ML)---more recently, scientific machine learning (SciML)~\cite{benitez2024out, lu2021learning, kovachki2023neural, hansen2023learning, herde2024poseidon, brunton2024promising, vinuesa2022enhancing, chen2024constructing, hegazy2025powerformertransformerweightedcausal}---has emerged as a promising tool to accelerate or augment numerical solvers.
 However, existing approaches face fundamental limitations.
-Physics-informed neural networks (PINNs)~\cite{cai2021physics} enforce the governing partial differential equation (PDE) only weakly, through ``soft'' penalty terms, which are notoriously difficult to optimize~\cite{krishnapriyan2021characterizing}.
-Deep operator-learning models~\cite{JMLR:v24:21-1524, lu2021learning}, including Fourier Neural Operators (FNOs)~\cite{li2021fourier}, treat the PDE as a black box by learning the solution operator directly.
-Such methods lack intrinsic physical structure, often leading to weak conservation, instability, and poor long-term accuracy, particularly in shock-dominated and other challenging regimes~\cite{mcgreivy2024weak,FalsePromizeZeroShot_TR}.
-Moreover, these and other data-driven methods~\cite{herde2024poseidon, hegazy2025powerformertransformerweightedcausal} require large datasets from costly simulations.

-In response to these limitations, we introduce the \emph{Neural Discrete Equilibrium} (\NN{}) framework, a model grounded in fundamental physics that combines the stability and accuracy of numerical solvers with the flexibility and speed of modern ML architectures.
-Most SciML methods are highly data-driven: they offer flexibility and are fast, but they tend to be fragile, inaccurate, data-hungry, and prone to poor generalization.
-Conversely, traditional physics-based numerical solvers are data-efficient, accurate, and robust, but they are often too rigid to adapt across problem classes. \NN{} strikes a balance between these extremes by embedding one of the most universal physical principles—\emph{conservation}—directly into the model architecture.
-This inductive bias yields a framework that is both data-efficient and physically faithful, while retaining the adaptability of modern ML.

-Nonlinear conservation laws can be generally represented by a PDE known as the continuity equation:
+This suggests a more targeted question: can a learning problem become data efficient when the solver interface already carries the relevant physical inductive biases, rather than relying primarily on network capacity?
+We introduce the \emph{Neural Discrete Equilibrium} (\NN{}) framework, which uses conservation and kinetic relaxation to define a data-efficient learning target: the local equilibrium closure.
+The host kinetic solver retains transport and conservation; the neural network supplies the equilibrium target.
+Nonlinear conservation laws can be generally represented by a system of conservation laws of the form: